Read today's panchang for nakshatra - tithi and other daily factsSaturday, 23 October 2021

 Jaya Tithi – This is a great time to win over your enemies.

 Rikta Tithi – It is not a great time to begin any new work, and so you might avoid proceeding with it.

 Poorna Tithi – It is a great time to complete all your jobs during this tenure.

 Shukla Paksha: 15 Tithis would start from new moon to full moon which is Pornima, and it constitutes the Shukla Paksha.

 Nakshatra: The literal meaning of Nakshatra is 'that which does not decay'.
-Nakshatras are eventually the stellar constellations or lunar mansions.
+Today's nakshatra are eventually the stellar constellations or lunar mansions.
 There are twenty-seven Nakshatras as per the ancient and traditional and prestigious Vedic Astrology.
 Almost, each one of them has thirteen degree and twenty minutes of the zodiac.
-Nakshatras could be helpful in finding out with the help of degrees according to the moon and a specific sign at the time of birth.
-Nakshatras eventually have a greater impact on finding out the quality of Rashi according to the position.
+Today's nakshatra could be helpful in finding out with the help of degrees according to the moon and a specific sign at the time of birth.
+Nakshatra eventually have a greater impact on finding out the quality of Rashi according to the position.
 The positioning of the 27 Nakshatras starts with Ashwini Nakshastras in Meshi Rashi.
-Every Nakshatra has a powerful Planetary Lord which is used for Vimsottari Dasa and K.P.
+Every Nakshatra has a powerful planetary lord which is used for Vimsottari Dasa and K.P.
 Calculations.
 The assigned years to each sign are the powerful 'Mahadasa durations of Vimsottari Dasa.

-Yoni: There are 14 Yonis which indicates animal symbols in the Vedic Astrology which is assigned to Nakshatras
+Yoni: There are 14 Yonis which indicate animal symbols in the Vedic Astrology which is assigned to today's nakshatra.